Ex won’t sign passport application for your child? Here’s what to do …

 If there are no Parenting Orders in place, you don’t need the other parent’s consent to travel overseas with your child.
 However, in the interests of effective co-parenting, it’s generally best to discuss your travel plans with the other parent to avoid bad vibes, retaliation, or Recovery Orders for the urgent return of the child.

 Where Parenting Orders exist that do not specifically address travel, you must first get the other parent’s consent if you wish to travel overseas with your child.
+It’s important to understand the legalities of taking your child on holiday if you are separated before you book a ticket or pay for anything because you could end up out of pocket if you need to cancel.

 Ex won’t sign passport application for our child.
 What can I do?